mahirdzirlo/ether_private_key_guess/README.md

-The script can be used to scan any etherium based blockchain.
+The script can be used to continously scan (any)etherium blockchain.
 If private key with balance is found it will be saved to dollars.log file

 To install: